 I purchased my first real camera in 2004: a Canon Rebel XT.
-It was the second digital Rebel from Canon, and it was a game changer for me.
+It was the second digital Rebel from Canon, and it was a game-changer for me.
 There was something about looking through the optical viewfinder and seeing what I was about shoot that was really exciting.
 I probably took 75,000 photos with that camera and still use many of them in my professional portfolio.

 - You don't need the latest or most expensive equipment to take good photos.
 Stick to a budget and maximize what you already have.

-- Most of the gear out there (cameras, lenses and accessories) is just so good these days.
+- Most of the gear out there (cameras, lenses, and accessories) is just so good these days.
 They are engineering marvels.

-What photographer(s) most influenced you?I'm really most influenced by my peers.
+I'm really most influenced by my peers.
 It is the photographers I see everyday on Instagram, Facebook, etc., that really inspire me to get out there and shoot.
 I so appreciate their creativity and talent.
 That's what constantly pushes me to be a better photographer.
 Also, I am a co-admin on a Facebook group of 1,500 New Jersey-based photographers and I love to see new people come into the group who are just starting out and watch them learn and grow as photographers.
 It is so exciting to see them progress.
 Many of them are now better photographers than me!

 My own.
 I really love my work and am very proud of all the photos I have made over the years.

 Well, I think the most important thing is to believe in yourself.
-It sounds so cliche at this point, but I can say from my own experience, without some level of confidence and belief in yourself its hard to excel at anything in life.
+It sounds so cliche at this point, but I can say from my own experience, without some level of confidence and belief in yourself it's hard to excel at anything in life.
 Other people can believe in you, but if you don't believe in yourself it won't be enough.
 Now, obviously, confidence is gained as you learn and improve as a photographer, but if you can set out to be your own best friend early on, it will make the journey to becoming an accomplished photographer go that much quicker.
 Not every photo I take is great, but I no longer beat myself up or put myself down for taking a poor one; it's all part of the learning process.
 If you don't believe in yourself, it is easy to give up on anything before you realize your full potential.

 I am currently a Canon shooter.
 I have an EOS 6D and 70D.
 But as I said earlier, the cameras and lenses out there today from just about every name manufacturer can serve most new photographers really well.
 Set your budget and stick to it.
 Consider buying used or refurbished if money is tight.
-And take care of you gear.
+And take care of your gear.
 I routinely re-sell lenses and other items for 75% of what I paid several years later because I take good care of my stuff.

-As I've kind of been saying, I am less gear oriented that I used to be.
+As I've kind of been saying, I am less gear-oriented than I used to be.
 I do a lot of product photography (www.greatproductshots.com) and corporate headshots (www.superstarheadshots.com) to pay the bills, and I could probably do 85% of that work with my Canon 70D and 15-85 IS lens.
-I can also do landscapes and timelapses with that combination.
-On my full frame camera, my go-to lenses are a 17-40 (landscape) and a 24-105 (portraits).
+I can also do landscapes and time-lapses with that combination.
+On my full-frame camera, my go-to lenses are a 17-40 (landscape) and a 24-105 (portraits).
 I use a 70-200 for many portrait-oriented subjects, in addition to a 85 F1.8 and 35 F2 prime lenses.
 I recently picked up the Sigma 150-600 C OS lens.
 It's a great lens for wildlife, shots of the moon, and even model shoots.
-I recently shot a swimsuit model down at the Jersey Shore and used that lens for about 1/2 my shots.
+I recently shot a swimsuit model down at the Jersey Shore and used that lens for about 1/2 of my shots.
 They look great, but beware: it is a pretty big and heavy lens!